If you want homeowners to trust you with their next home improvement project, then you need to show them you can be trusted.

 Notice how all questions are open-ended.
 No one likes boring videos where you hear someone ask a question that can simply be answered by yes or no.

-I don’t want you to have boring content, so I’ve got some more tricks up my sleeve to help you gather great answers from your customers.
+I don’t want you to have boring content, so I’ve got some more tricks up my sleeve to help you gather great answers from your customers!

 How to get testimonial-worthy answers

-First, reassure them that it’s ok if they make mistakes and that they can restart as many times as they like.
+Step 1: Reassure them that it’s ok if they make mistakes and that they can restart as many times as they like.

-Second, tell them you’ll be editing the video and cutting out any hiccups, so all they have to do is pause 1-2 seconds after they make a mistake, and then simply start again.
+Step 2: Tell them you’ll be editing the video and cutting out any hiccups, so all they have to do is pause 1-2 seconds after they make a mistake, and then simply start again.

-Third, ask them to begin each answer by repeating the question that was asked.
+Step 3: Ask them to begin each answer by repeating the question that was asked.
 This way, you’ll be able to cut yourself out and only have footage of your customer, and whoever is watching will still understand what’s going on.

-And finally, right before you begin filming, tell your customer to take a deep breath and smile.
+Step 4: Right before you begin filming, tell your customer to take a deep breath and smile.
 Nothing will make your video testimonial more trustworthy than a genuine smile!

 2. Tools & Equipment Needed